South Dakota Oversize and Overweight Permits

 For a vehicle to qualify, all pilot car/escort vehicles must have a gross weight of over 2,000 pounds but also have a manufacturer’s gross weight rating of fewer than 26,000 pounds.

 Travel Times and Restrictions in South Dakota

 Permitted travel times and restrictions in South Dakota:

 Important info: See the South Dakota DOT current route restriction report.
 No weekend travel is permitted in STATE.
-You can request to travel on the weekend when you are applying for your permit, however.
+However, you can request to travel on the weekend when you apply for your permit.
 They have been known to grant weekend travel to loads that are say 14′ in width or a little on the heavy side but do not count on approval.
 Travel is not permitted on the following holidays: New Year’s day, Good Friday, Memorial day, Independence day, Labor day, Thanksgiving day, and Christmas day.
 The permit office is also closed on these days as well.MORE USEFUL RESOURCES South Dakota Road Closures